zmkfirmware/zmk/docs/docs/behaviors/macros.md

 ### Behavior Queue Limit

-The default queue limit is 64.
-However, some actions require multiple events (e.g. `&kp` requires `key press` and `key release` events).
-As a result, the effective number of actions can be less than 64.
+Macros use an internal queue to invoke each behavior in the bindings list when triggered, which has a size of 64 by default.
+Bindings in "press" and "release" modes correspond to one event in the queue, whereas "tap" mode bindings correspond to two (one for press and one for release).
+As a result, the effective number of actions processed might be less than 64 and this can cause problems for long macros.

 You can change the limit by adding `CONFIG_ZMK_BEHAVIORS_QUEUE_SIZE=n` to your `.conf` file.
 For example, you can add `CONFIG_ZMK_BEHAVIORS_QUEUE_SIZE=512` if your macro outputs more than 200 characters.